-The PMAA provides that regulations may be made with regard to control of capacity, however, no such regulations have been implemented.
+The PMAA provides for regulations that may be made regarding control of capacity, however, no such regulations have been implemented.

-In relation to a declared service, the ACCC is restricted from making access determinations that would restrict existing users or persons exercising a pre-notification right from obtaining sufficient amounts of the service or would deprive any person of a protected contractual right.
+In relation to a declared service, the ACCC is restricted from making access determinations that would restrict existing users or persons exercising a pre-notification right from obtaining sufficient amounts of the service or deprive any person of a protected contractual right.

-In relation to a Part IIIA access undertaking, the guidelines provide that for an appropriate access undertaking to be approved by the ACCC it should contain provisions regarding capacity allocation and management.
+In relation to a part IIIA access undertaking, the guidelines provide that for an appropriate access undertaking to be approved by the ACCC, it should contain provisions regarding capacity allocation and management.